Skip to content

 • Commit Changes: Prompts for a commit message and commits staged files.

-• Push to Remote: Optionally pushes your commit to the remote repository.
+• Push to Remote: Push your commits to the remote repository.

-• Version Bumping: Optionally bumps the version (major, minor, or patch) and creates a Git tag.
+• Version Bumping: Easily bump the version (major, minor, or patch) and create a Git tag.

 • Changelog Update: Updates or creates CHANGELOG.md with details of changes, new version, and date.

-• Changelog Commit: Commits the updated changelog file.
+• Changelog Commit: Commits and pushes the updated changelog file.

 Requirements